Today I'm going to share the tutorial and pattern for the Pleated Collar Shirt I shared with you yesterday.

 - The pattern...

 This shirt is a size small, made to fit my 34 inch bust and 36 inch hips.
 There are slash marks indicated on the pattern so you can cut and resize to your measurements if needed.
 If you need to make the pattern bigger or smaller, check out this post.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
+Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.